milaandahiya/Omniverse-Research/tools/README.md

 `read_bag_example.py` will display the color and depth feeds from a RealSense recording .bag file

 `multicam.py` will record color .png and depth .npy files from multiple RealSense cameras.
 It uses the same file and directory naming and structure as Omniverse's basic writer, but this is customizable.
+While viewing the camera feeds and setting the proper values, you can press 's' to start/stop recording.
+It also requires the camera output directories to be present in your current working directory, and you can press 'n' to create them.
+'Esc' closes the viewer.
+It also contains code to output the intrinsic matrices of the connected cameras.